olofwalker/ting/README.md

-# Command-line driven project management in Scala 3
+# Command-line driven ticket management in Scala 3
 Ting is a small project I wrote to explore Scala 3 features in combination with GraalVM native image generation.

-I hope that this project can be helpful to anyone that wants to explore Scala 3.
+I hope that this project can be helpful to anyone that wants to explore Scala 3 and Graal AOT.

 ## Introduction